 The Professional Activity Report and Self-Evaluation (PARSE) is the documentation of a faculty member’s accomplishments during each academic year and cumulatively, in the three principal areas of teaching, scholarly and professional growth, and service.
 The PARSE serves as the basis for the annual evaluation.
 It is also provides faculty with an instrument to present to departmental and college review committees for reappointment, tenure, and promotion.

-As has been the case since its inception, the conference will be held at John Jay College, offering overviews of the University’s key IT initiatives, discussions of how technology continues to affect teaching, scholarship, and administration, and a chance to meet with vendors.
-As always, proposals for presentations are invited from the CUNY community, particularly about how tech-mediated changes can lead to important shifts in practice.
+As has been the case since its inception, the conference will be held at John Jay College, offering overviews of the University and colleges’ key IT initiatives, discussions of how technology can support and advance teaching, scholarship, and administration, and a chance to meet with vendors.
+As always, proposals for presentations are invited from the CUNY community, particularly on how we can foster access and success.

-Proposals are invited for panels or presentations but also roundtables, workshops, and other interactions.
-Specifying format as well as focus, each proposal should include a title, an abstract of no more than 200 words, and the name and affiliation of each party to the proposal.
-(Proposals are welcome from individuals but are particularly welcome from groups that have found ways of arranging multiple perspectives on a subject.)
+Proposals are invited for panels or presentations as well as roundtables, workshops, or other interactions.
+Each proposal should include a title, an abstract of no more than 200 words, and the name and affiliation of each participant.
+Proposals from individuals are welcome, but panel proposals from groups that can present varied perspectives on a subject are particularly welcome.
+The theme of “Opening Access,” includes: